EyasuTeshome/shifttracker/becoming-a-remote-professional/core-study-skills-at-microverse.md

 ### Why is this important?

-Adapting to a demanding, full-time Program can be challenging.
-The remote nature of the Program can bring an extra set of challenges.
+Adapting to a demanding, full-time program can be challenging.
+The remote nature of the program can bring an extra set of challenges.
 Proper preparation can help you succeed.

 ### Setting yourself up for success through three areas: